I Tested Over 20 Bike Comptuers Over the Past 3 Years – These Are the 11 Best Ones!

 Battery Life

-Cycling computers with many features or simultaneous connections to other sensors typically don’t last as long as low-end units that can only record a few basic metrics.
+Cycling computers with many features or simultaneous connections to other sensors typically last less time than low-end units that can only record a few basic metrics.

 The chart below displays the claimed battery life of the best cycling computers: